childishragino/dual-kit/README.md

 bench players actually turn out for week to week.

-It started as a small, specific problem: my boyfriend supports Manchester City and watches World Cup matches separately from me.
+It started as a small, specific problem: my boyfriend supports Manchester City and we have to watch the World Cup matches separated due to work.
 He'll message "watch this one, it's got three of my players in it" — this is the tool that answers that question without him having to tell me.
 It grew into a demonstration of three ways to use an LLM *pragmatically* in a small app: structured output instead of prose-parsing, local